flplv/fl-lib/README.md

   - Push/pop/peek signatures for the storage classes

-  Wanna feature?
-Ask.
+  Whould you like a feature?
+Please, ask.

 ## Licensing

-Promiscuous license!
-Use and abuse.
+Use as you want.
+Have fun.
 Code as is, no grantees.